axios/axios/README.md

 ### Config

 This is the available config options for making requests.
 Only the `url` is required.
-Requests will default to `GET` if not specified.
+Requests will default to `GET` if `method` is not specified.

 ```js
 {